kaplego/TSUtils/README.md

 TSUtils is a library of open-source utilities for TypeScript.
 It includes utilites such as an interactive console, and a CSS sorting function.

-# InteractiveConsole
+# CLI

-InteractiveConsole is a class that implements an interactive command-line interface, using Node.JS stdout and stdin, allowing users to enter commands and receive responses in a terminal.
+CLI is a class that implements an interactive command-line interface, using Node.JS stdout and stdin, and allowing users to enter commands and receive responses in a terminal.

 # SortCSS